argorar/WebMConverter/README.md

 * Change Rate: ```Alt + Shift + c```

 ## Changelog

+### Version 3.14.0
+* Add automatic update of binaries.
+You always will have the latest updates

 ### Version 3.13.3
 * Update binaries to fix JS player extraction in download feature